 Take a tram 28

-The Remodelado trams were built in the 1930s, and we recommend the very pretty Tram 28 route.
+The Remodelado trams were built in the 1930s, and I do recommend the very pretty Tram 28 route.
 You can jump off and explore one of the passing neighborhoods, or use it as a way to get up the steep hills.
-Highly recommended to do so to explore the city.
+Highly recommended to do so, to explore the city.
 The route screeches through the hills of Alfama before passing through downtown Baixa and on to the Estrela basilica.

 Entrance fee: Single ticket for this 40 minute tour of Lisbon costs 1.45€ when purchased from the ticket machines in the metro, 2.90€ when bought from the driver.